DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-5-ect-research-and-practice-summary.md

 To help your pupils think critically, you should:

 - ensure they have a secure understanding of the subject area knowledge you want them to think critically about
-- invite them to think critically by sharing their reasoning and challenging the reasoning of others (e.g. by asking ‘What is your main reason for agreeing with Bilal?’, ‘Why might Leon have arrived at a different judgement?’)
+- invite them to think critically by sharing their reasoning and challenging the reasoning of others (e.g. by asking 'What is your main reason for agreeing with Bilal?', 'Why might Leon have arrived at a different judgement?')

 ## Why might Rachel want her pupils to do some critical thinking in her lesson?